judka-uriel/uriel-book/uriel_en.md

-I could understand it even if the very same comment had been expressed in slightly different words, for example: “Lot baked matzot, as later done in the Exodus”.
+I could understand it even if the very same comment had been expressed in slightly different words, for example: “Lot baked matzot, as later done in the Exodus.”
 But instead, it was unequivocally stated that Lot observed a festival celebrated in honor of the Exodus from Egypt.

 I could devise various justifications for this absurd commentary.
 Had the